 When your relative or friend has to stay in bed or sit in a chair for long periods, they can become sore and numb at certain pressure points.
 Any bony part of the body can become sore if pressure on it is not relieved frequently.
 People who are very ill and very thin are most at risk of developing sores.
 These can be uncomfortable and can increase the risk of infection.

-In the long run it is better to prevent pressure sores from developing at all.
+It's best to try to prevent pressure sores from developing at all.
 Discuss with your visiting nurse the most suitable way to relieve pressure.
-It can be done by using a special mattress or cushion for when your relative or friend is in bed or sitting out on a chair.
+It can be done by using a special mattress or cushion for when your relative or friend is in bed or sitting on a chair.
 If they are confined to bed, discuss with the nurse how often to change their position.
 If you notice any change in the texture of their skin, such as redness or blistering, tell the nurse.